Anikista/Scraping-by-Python/README.md

-# Scraping by Python using modules
+# Scrapping by Python using modules
 Pandas
 Numpy
 Selenium